-Home » Referendum November 2024 » Referendum 2024 FAQ
+Referendum 2024 FAQ

 In September 2022, we initiated a series of focus groups with community members to explore potential solutions for addressing the District’s growing needs.
 Participants were invited to attend two in-person sessions and/or one online group, where four different options were presented and discussed.

 Since these initial discussions, the District has continued to engage with the community, hosting over 15 additional events to share and explain the proposed plan.
-Throughout this process, we have sought to gather input, answer questions and provide transparency, ensuring that the final proposal reflects the needs and priorities of our growing community.
+Throughout this process, we have sought to gather input, answer questions, and provide transparency, ensuring that the final proposal reflects the needs and priorities of our growing community.

 If successful, the referendum will allow us to:

-• Convert the current high school into a middle school, which will bring together all 6th through 8th grade students and staff into one unified learning environment.
+- Convert the current high school into a middle school, which will bring together all 6th through 8th grade students and staff into one unified learning environment.
 The new 20-classroom addition will give us the space we need and provide access to updated facilities, fostering a cohesive middle school experience.
-This addition was achieved through responsible planning and conservative fiscal management utilizing district funds with no need for additional tax-payer funding.
+This addition was achieved through responsible planning and conservative fiscal management, utilizing district funds with no need for additional tax-payer funding.

-• Add a fifth elementary school on the east side of the district, where most of our students live.
+- Add a fifth elementary school on the east side of the district, where most of our students live.
 This will create additional room to better support our special education, English learners, and students with reading challenges.
 Removing the current mobile units will reduce exposure to safety risks and strengthen the sense of community within the school.

-• Convert Central Middle School into an early childhood center, offering a consistent, specialized education for younger students while easing overcrowding in our elementary schools.
+- Convert Central Middle School into an early childhood center, offering a consistent, specialized education for younger students while easing overcrowding in our elementary schools.
 The conversion also opens up new opportunities for high school students interested in pursuing careers in education, by providing hands-on experience in early childhood education.

-• Build a new high school, addressing space limitations and enrollment growth across the District, allowing us to maintain a single high school.
+- Build a new high school, addressing space limitations and enrollment growth across the District, allowing us to maintain a single high school.
 The plan includes enhancements to essential facilities such as student parking, cafeteria space, and wider hallways to ease congestion during passing periods.
 Additionally, it will support the needs of our feeder athletic programs, as the District also serves as the park district for the community.

-If approved, the new building will take approximately 2.5 years to complete once the project begins in the spring of 2025.
-This timeframe positions the building to be ready to open for the 2028-2029 school year.
-Some of the site work, particularly related to sports fields and overall site improvements, is expected to be completed by the spring of 2028.
-By spring and summer of 2028, all necessary furniture, equipment, and school-related items will be installed and set-up, ensuring the building is fully prepared for students and staff by the start of the 2028-2029 academic year.
+If the referendum is approved, the new high school would take approximately 2.5 years to complete.
+The project would begin in the spring of 2025 and we would expect most of the site work, particularly related to sports fields and overall site improvements, to be completed by the spring of 2028.
+By spring/summer of 2028, all necessary furniture, equipment, and school-related items would be installed to ensure the building is fully prepared for students and staff when it opens.

 Our district is experiencing significant growth in student enrollment, which is straining our facilities and resources across all grade levels.
 Many of our schools are already at full capacity, and this trend is expected to continue.
 Rob Schwarz, CEO of RSP & Associates, has highlighted that we need to increase district capacity to alleviate these pressures and maintain a high-quality learning environment.
 The data also indicates that future development over the next decade will further contribute to this growth, making it essential to plan and expand now to meet the needs of our students and community.